lakhak/cheatsheets/vi.md

 - `dd` delete line
 - `{n}dd` delete n lines
 - `dG` delete to end of file
+- `CTRL-h` in insert mode to delete one character
+- `CTRL-w` in insert mode to delete one word
+- `CTRL-u` in insert mode to delete entire line

 ## tabs
 - `:tabnew` open new tab